dcerpc/dcerpc/README.md

 installed IDL compiler.

-The dcerpc and dceidl projects should typically by run with different build architectures, since dceidl is expected to run on the uild host, and dcerpc is expected to run on the target host.
+The dcerpc and dceidl projects should typically by run with different build architectures, since dceidl is expected to run on the build host, and dcerpc is expected to run on the target host.
 Inside Apple, the build group has all this preconfigured.